troy351/you-may-not-know/README.md

 - Only `inline` or `inline-block` elements have `vertical-align` and its default value is `baseline`. what is `baseline`? check the last inline element, if no content `baseline` is its rect bottom, otherwise `baseline` is the last line's character baseline
 - How to make text with `letter-spacing` centered?
 Add `text-indent` with the same value as `letter-spacing`
+- How to make `text-align: justify;` work with single line text Chinese and Japanese charactors? using `text-align-last: justify;`

 ## SVG